krizkontrolz/Home-Assistant-nextion_handler/UI_Design/README.md

-# User Interface Design for Nextion devices
+# User Interface Design for HMI devices
 (_Last updated: 2022-05-13_)

 These resources may be helpful for others designing the graphics for their interfaces on small HMI (human-machine interface) screens like Nextions.